WaterlooBlockchain/uwblockchain_router/DOCS.md

 ## Environment Setup
 In order to simplify the developer experience, we recommend the usage of devcontainers.

+The main advantage of using devcontainers is to insure a consistent development environment for everyone.

 ### Dependencies for running the project locally
 1. Install Node.js on your machine
     - [Windows](https://nodejs.org/en/download/)